Peter Yeadon

 Peter Yeadon (born 1965) is an American architect and designer.
-He is a professor and head of the Department of Industrial Design at the Rhode Island School of Design, where he has taught since 2002.
+He is a professor of Industrial Design at the Rhode Island School of Design, where he has taught since 2002.

 Early years and education

 Yeadon was born in Truro, Nova Scotia, Canada.
 After studying engineering at Dalhousie University, he graduated with a Master of Architecture degree from Dalhousie University in 1989.
 Prior to teaching at Rhode Island School of Design, he was a faculty member at Cornell University and the University of Toronto.

 Career

 Based in New York City, Yeadon is known for his research in advanced materials for architecture and industrial design.
 At the start of the 21st Century, he was an early proponent of adapting emerging material technologies to architecture, producing projects, essays, and lectures on the potential of biotechnology and nanotechnology.
 By 2005, Yeadon was recognized as a thought leader on nanotech in architecture, presenting “Year 2050: Cities in the Age of Nanotechnology” at the UIA XXII World Congress on Architecture in Istanbul, Turkey.

 Throughout the mid-2000s, Yeadon expanded his focus on nanotechnology and biotechnology in architecture and design, shifting his interest toward programmable matter and nanorobotics (molecular machines, including DNA-based devices).
 His “nBots: Nanorobotic Environments” project was an early illustration of an architecture made of self-assembling nanomachines.
 During the same period, Yeadon also involved his RISD students in exploring design applications for nanomaterials and nanomachines.